RAJATJAIN1290/Coffee-Shop-Sales-Analysis/README.md

 Revenue Breakdown: Sales by product category, time of day, and customer segments.

-Data Visualization: Interactive charts and graphs for better understandin
+Data Visualization: Interactive charts and graphs for better understanding

+# 🛠️ Tech Stack

+Tools Used: Microsoft Excel, Power Query

+Data Storage: Excel files

+Visualization Tools: Excel Dashboards, Power BI (optional)

+# 🚀 How to Use

+1️⃣ Open the Excel File

+Open analysis.xlsx to access the data and Power Query transformations.

+2️⃣ View the Dashboard

+Navigate to the Dashboard sheet in the Excel file to explore insights visually.

+3️⃣ Refresh Data

+Click on Refresh All in Excel to update the dashboard with new data.